 The guidelines also talk about “Sub-Second Impressions.”
 That’s right.
 Ads that are on the screen for less than one second.

-They won’t technically county as “viewable impression” for billing purposes, but MRC suggests separate reporting of “Sub-Second Impressions.”
+They won’t technically count as “viewable impression” for billing purposes, but MRC suggests separate reporting of “Sub-Second Impressions.”
 These are mobile display ads that appear in a newsfeed with 50% or more of the ad in “continuous view” for more than half a second, but less than a second.

 I’m glad to hear that “sub-second impressions” won’t be lumped together with “one-second impressions.”
 Does that distinction being made mean some people had been counting less than one-second impressions as viewed?